Jane Austen’s works are loved for being witty, scathing and romantic. The following quotes prove that Jane Austen is the queen of satire and sense.

 “Ah!
 There is nothing like staying at home for real comfort,” Emma, 1815.

-This is one of my favorite Jane Austen quotes.
+This is one of my favorite Jane Austen’s quotes.
 It’s perfect for all the introverts out there.
 Need I say more?

-We hope you have enjoyed these wonderful Jane Austen quotes.
+We hope you have enjoyed these wonderful quotes by Jane Austen.
 We’d love to hear your favorites.
 Please share them with us in the comments below